dpollot/parse-query/README.md

 ### Prerequisites

-The ParseQueryService is an [angular](angularjs.org) is built on on top of the Parse javascript sdk.
+The ParseQueryService is an [angular](angularjs.org) service that is built on on top of the Parse javascript sdk.
 It makes use of [underscore](underscorejs.org) as well.

 ### Using the Service